 Cancer clinical trials are research studies that involve people with cancer.
-The goal of these studies is to find better ways to diagnose, treat, and prevent cancer.
+The goal of these studies is to find better ways to diagnose, treat and prevent cancer.
 The results of the trials also provide information about how to reduce the risk of cancer in people who have not been diagnosed.

 Clinical trials may provide an opportunity for patients to access the latest in cancer care and help identify future therapies for treatment.
-Today there are about 12 million cancer survivors in the United States, mainly because the new therapies developed in clinical trials are helping people with cancer live longer than ever before.
+Today there are about 17 million post-treatment cancer survivors in the United States, mainly because the new therapies developed in clinical trials are helping people with cancer live longer than ever before.
 That is why it is so important to continue this research.

 How do Clinical Trials Work?